New HDB Flat Classifications and Rules - Standard, Plus, Prime

 Effects of New HDB Flat Classifications

 These new HDB flat classifications will likely lead to changes in buying behaviours.
-The government is clearly attempting to make choice flats affordable to as many Singaporeans as possible, but they have to reciprocate by committing to stay in their properties for a longer period.
+Although the government is seeking to make more choice flats affordable to as many Singaporeans as possible, they will have to reciprocate by owning them for a longer period before selling them.

-Wielding together with measures like the Mortgage Servicing Ratio (MSR), which caps HDB flat financing at 30% of one's monthly household income (compared to 55% for TDSR for private property financing), the capital appreciation potential of HDB flats could be curtailed.
+Wielding together with measures such as the Mortgage Servicing Ratio (MSR), which caps HDB flat financing at 30% of one's monthly household income (compared to 55% for TDSR for private property financing), the capital appreciation potential of HDB flats could be curtailed.

-Consequently, this will also have a price-capping effect on Standard HDB flats.
+Consequently, this could also have a price-capping effect on Standard HDB flats.

 Hence, this may nudge potential homebuyers towards executive condos and private properties as a preferred investment choice due to their less stringent ownership and resale criteria.